 Spondyloepiphyseal dysplasias (SED).
 A less common form of dwarfism, SED affects approximately one in 95,000 babies.
-Spondyloepiphyseal dysplasia refers to a group of conditions characterized by a shortened trunk, which may not become apparent until a child is between 5 and 10 years old.
+Spondyloepiphyseal dysplasia refers to a group of conditions characterized by a shortened trunk, which may not become apparent until a child is between ages 5 and 10.
 Other features can include:

 Diastrophic dysplasia.
 A rare form of dwarfism, diastrophic dysplasia occurs in about one in 100,000 births.
 People who have it tend to have shortened forearms and calves (this is known as mesomelic shortening).